Skip to main content

 The example below generates a new token for the authenticated user to access a list of specific documents.

-ids: document identifiers for which to generate the token
+# <DOCUMENT_IDS> document identifiers for which to generate the token

-readOnly: true or false for read-only or non-read-only access
+# <READ_ONLY> true or false for read-only or non-read-only access

 Token validation